jeremytai/offtheback.in/content/post/2022/norderstedt/index.md

 | 5th of 27 | [Full Results PDF](2022102_03_norderstedt_te) |
 | Distance **10.20km** | Moving Time **32.22** |

-Sidenote: I started my Wahoo one lap into the race...and not sure I really need it during racing.
-Therefore, I'm going back to using my Garmin watch on race days.
+Sidenote: I used my Garmin watch but forgot to start it for the race 🤷.
+Hopefull, I'll get it right by the end of the season.